junxit/us-congress-bills-112/metadata.md

 - 2012-11-16 — Received in the House.
 - 2012-11-16 — Referred to the House Committee on Energy and Commerce.
 - 2012-11-16 — Referred to the Subcommittee on Health.
+- 2012-12-19 — Considered under suspension of the rules. (consideration: CR H7296-7301)
+- 2012-12-19 — DEBATE - The House proceeded with forty minutes of debate on S. 1440.
+- 2012-12-19 — Message on House action received in Senate and at desk: House amendments to Senate bill.
+- 2012-12-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-12-19 — Mr. Pitts moved to suspend the rules and pass the bill, as amended.
+- 2012-12-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7296-7298)
+- 2012-12-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7296-7298)
+- 2012-12-19 — The title of the measure was amended.
+Agreed to without objection.